DivyanshRajput126/my-portfolio/README.md

 # Interactive Developer Portfolio
 This portfolio is a dynamic and visually engaging platform built using ReactJS and Three.js to showcase skills, projects, and achievements.
 It leverages ReactJS for efficient state management and component-based design, ensuring a seamless and responsive user experience.
 Three.js brings the portfolio to life with interactive 3D graphics, animations, and effects, adding a modern and creative touch.
+In this website i have used json to provide data as api.

 # Framework Used:
 ReactJS